 In recent weeks it has become clear that serology testing may also aid as a complementary diagnostic tool for COVID-19.
 The seroconversion of specific IgM and IgG antibodies were observed as early as the 4th day after symptom onset.
-Antibodies can be detected in the middle and later stages of the illness (Guo 2020, Xiao 2020).
+Antibodies can be detected in the middle and later stages of the illness (Guo L 2020, Xiao DAT 2020).
 If a person with a highly suspicious COVID-19 remains negative by PCR testing and if symptoms are ongoing for at least several days, antibodies may be helpful and enhance diagnostic sensitivity.

 A nice overview of the different platforms, including binding assays such as enzyme-linked immunosorbent assays (ELISAs), lateral flow assays, or Western blot–based assays is given by Krammer 2020.
 In addition, functional assays that test for virus neutralization, enzyme inhibition, or bactericidal assays can also inform on antibody-mediated immune responses.
 Many caveats and open questions with regard to antibody testing are also discussed.

 Indication in clinical practice

-Kinetics of antibodies
+The kinetics of antibodies

 Antibodies to other human, seasonal coronaviruses may disappear even after a few months.
 Preliminary data suggest that the profile of antibodies to SARS-CoV-2 is similar to SARS-CoV (Xiao DAT 2020).
 For SARS-CoV, antibodies were not detected within the first 7 days of illness, but IgG titre increased dramatically on day 15, reaching a peak on day 60, and remained high until day 180 from when it declined gradually until day 720.
 IgM was detected on day 15 and rapidly reached a peak, then declined gradually until it was undetectable on day 180 (Mo 2006).
 As with other viruses, IgM antibodies occur somewhat earlier than IgG antibodies which are more specific.
 IgA antibodies are relatively sensitive but less specific (Okba 2020).

 In some patients, IgG occurs even faster than IgM.
 In a study on seroconversion patterns of IgM and IgG antibodies, the seroconversion time of IgG antibody was earlier than IgM.
-IgG antibody reached the highest concentration on day 30, while IgM antibody peaked on day 18, but then began to decline (Qu 2020).
+IgG antibody reached the highest concentration on day 30, while IgM antibody peaked on day 18, but then began to decline (Qu J 2020).
 The largest study to date reported on acute antibody responses in 285 patients (mostly non-severe COVID-19).
 Within 19 days after symptom onset, 100% of patients tested positive for antiviral IgG.
 Seroconversion for IgG and IgM occurred simultaneously or sequentially.
 Both IgG and IgM titers plateaued within 6 days after seroconversion.
 The median day of seroconversion for both IgG and IgM was 13 days post-symptom onset.
 No association between plateau IgG levels and clinical characteristics was found (Long 2020).

 Chest computed tomography

-Computed tomography (CT) can play a role in both diagnosing and assessment of disease extent and follow-up.
+Computed tomography (CT) can play a role in both diagnosis and assessment of disease extent and follow-up.
 Chest CT has a relatively high sensitivity for diagnosis of COVID-19 (Ai 2020, Fang 2020).
 However, around half of patients may have a normal CT during the first 1-2 days after symptom onset (Bernheim 2020).
 On the other hand, it became clear very early in the current pandemic that a considerable proportion of subclinical patients (scans done before symptom onset) may already have pathological CT findings (Chan 2020, Shi 2020).
-In some of these patients showing pathological CT findings evident for pneumonia PCR in nasopharyngeal swabs was still negative (Xu 2020).
+In some of these patients showing pathological CT findings evident for pneumonia, PCR in nasopharyngeal swabs was still negative (Xu 2020).
 On the other hand, half of the patients who later develop CT morphologically visible pneumonia can still have a normal CT in the first 1-2 days after the symptoms appear (Bernheim 2020).

 In blinded studies, radiologists from China and the United States have attempted to differentiate COVID-19 pneumonia from other viral pneumonia.
 The specificity was quite high, the sensitivity nuch lower (Bai 2020).
 A recent metaanalysis found a high sensitivity but low specificity (Kim 2020).
 The sensitivity of CT was affected by the distribution of disease severity, the proportion of patients with comorbidities, and the proportion of asymptomatic patients.
 In areas with low prevalence, chest CT had a low positive predictive value (1.5-30.7%).

 If pathological, images usually show bilateral involvement, with multiple patchy or ground-glass opacities (GGO) with subpleural distribution in multiple bilateral lobes.
 Lesions may display significant overlap with those of SARS and MERS (Hosseiny 2020).
 According to a review of 45 studies comprising 4410 (!) patients, ground glass opacities (GGOs), whether isolated (50%) or co-existing with consolidations (44%) in bilateral and subpleural distribution, were the most prevalent chest CT findings (Ojha 4410).
 Another systematic review of imaging findings in 919 patients found bilateral multilobar GGO with a peripheral or posterior distribution, mainly in the lower lobes and less frequently within the right middle lobe as the most common feature (Salehi 2020).
 In this review, atypical initial imaging presentation of consolidative opacities superimposed on GGO were found in a smaller number of cases, mainly in the elderly population.
 Septal thickening, bronchiectasis, pleural thickening, and subpleural involvement were less common, mainly in the later stages of the disease.
 Pleural effusion, pericardial effusion, lymphadenopathy, cavitation, CT halo sign, and pneumothorax were uncommon (Salehi 2020).

 The evolution of the disease on CT is not well understood.
 However, with a longer time after the onset of symptoms, CT findings are more frequent, including consolidation, bilateral and peripheral disease, greater total lung involvement, linear opacities, “crazy-paving” pattern and the “reverse halo” sign (Bernheim 2020).
 Some experts have proposed that imaging can be sorted into four different phases (Li M 2020).
 In the early phase, multiple small patchy shadows and interstitial changes emerge.
 In the progressive phase, the lesions increase and enlarge, developing into multiple GGOs as well as infiltrating consolidation in both lungs.
 In the severe phase, massive pulmonary consolidations and “white lungs” are seen, but pleural effusion is rare.
 In the dissipative phase, the GGOs and pulmonary consolidations were completely absorbed, and the lesions began to change into fibrosis.